 Why does my winch only work in one direction?

 You turn to a winch for help if your vehicle becomes trapped in the wild.
-However, much like any other piece of machinery, a winch experiences physical or functional problems.
+However, much like any other piece of machinery, a winch can experience physical or functional problems.

-Today we will see why and when a winch becomes unidirectional.
+Today we will see why and when a winch becomes unidirectional and you end up screaming that your ‘winch would not go’.

 Electrical faults are common among machinery tools.
 Wires and cables can loosen in a winch after a long period of usage.
 Regularly do maintenance checks to keep them clean and operational.

 Needless to say, one of the most important components in a winch is the motor.
 Without it the winch is practically useless.
-After all those off-road endeavours it’s possible that the motor is unclean.
-Dirt particles can clog the inner parts of the motor causing it to cease working.
+After all those off-road endeavours it’s possible that the drive machinery is unclean.
+Dirt particles can clog the inner parts of the brushes causing it to cease working.

 Solenoids in your winch work as a switch.
 They provide the necessary current to it.
-When you engage a winch, current goes from the battery to the solenoid, it then sends the current to the motor to start towing.
-For forward and backward spooling, a winch contains two pairs of solenoids.
+When you engage a winch, current goes from the battery to the solenoid / contractor relay, it then sends the current to the motor to start towing.
+For forward and reverse spooling, a winch contains two pairs of them.

-If any of the solenoids are dead or malfunctioning, the winch may not rotate at all or only rotate in one direction.
+If any of the contractor relays are dead or malfunctioning, the winch may not rotate at all or only rotate in a primary direction and not in the opposite direction.

 The winch will not activate at all if the remote switch is out of order.
 Water may potentially cause it to stop working by corroding its internal components.